elastic/connectors/docs/CONNECTOR_PROTOCOL.md

 **Possible values for `job_type`**
 - `full` -> A full sync job to sync all data.
 - `incremental` -> An incremental sync job to sync changes from the last sync job.
-- `permissions` -> A permissions sync job to sync identities.
+- `access_control` -> An access control sync job to sync identities.

 #### Elasticsearch mappings for `.elastic-connectors-sync-jobs`:
 ```